The Life of an Amputee

 I turned the music down and asked, “What’s the matter, honey?”
 She said, “I’m sad.”
 I asked her why.
 She said, “I like the way life used to be.
 Life is broken now.”
 I took her hand in mine.
 I reminded her of how sorry I am for my role in breaking up her family and how much I love her.
 As she always does, she sweetly assured me of her forgiveness and her love for me as well.

 After a few moments of silence, I gave her this word picture of how life now feels in the aftermath of my sin.

-I told her that it feels like three years ago our whole family was in the car together, speeding down the highway and I fell asleep at the wheel.
+I told her that it feels like back in 2015 our whole family was in the car together, speeding down the highway and I fell asleep at the wheel.

 In a flash, we were spinning out of control.
 We hit the ditch and rolled, over and over.
 When the car finally stopped, the tires were up in the air, the windows shattered.
 Thankfully, God pulled us out and spared our lives, but we weren't okay.
 We weren’t okay at all.
 All of us lost something that day.
 An arm.
 A hand.
 A leg.
 We were alive, but we all lost a limb.

 That awful day we became amputees.
 That is our new normal.

 I told Genna that, for me, the difficulty of losing my limb is hard, but it’s nothing compared to watching those I love, deal with the loss of their own limbs.
 It’s my fault they now have to struggle through life as an amputee.
 It was my hands on the family’s steering wheel.

 But the loss of a limb is the loss of a limb whether it’s your fault or someone else’s.
 Whether someone shoots your finger off or you shoot your own finger off, you still have to deal with the pain of living with one less finger.